Skip to main content

 Predefined roles explained and how to create new or modify existing one.

-Written by Miha Suznik
+Written by Marko Klopčič

-Updated over a week ago
+Updated over 2 years ago

 Authorization roles are a set of permissions that can be assigned to different users.